sholtomaud/RunModEnv/README.md

 # RunModEnv

-This .bat file creates a run environment for mod2smp.exe mod2smp.exe requires '.in' input configuration files each of w refers to an individual array file, and output file.
+This .bat file creates a run environment for mod2smp.exe mod2smp.exe requires '.in' input configuration files each of which refers to an individual array file, and output file.

 ##Outputs - There are two output files from this bat file